-We announce the appointment of the Advisory Panel for the HASS Research Data Commons & Indigenous Research Capability Program, and provide an update on the next steps.
+We announce the appointment of the Advisory Panel for the HASS Research Data Commons and Indigenous Research Capability Program, and provide an update on the next steps.

 We are pleased to announce the appointment of the Chair and several members of the Advisory Panel for the Humanities, Arts and Social Sciences (HASS) Research Data Commons and Indigenous Research Capability Program, which is being led by the Australian Research Data Commons (ARDC).